anataliocs/stellar-arbitrage-apes-future-yacht-club/README.md

 alias step2_verify="./init/step2_verify.sh"
 ```

+>NOTE: cdylibs are cross-platform and create: *.so files on Linux, *.dylib files on macOS, and *.dll files on Windows.

+>NOTE:  Open Zeppelin contracts use Rust 1.84 and --target=wasm32v1-none

 **Auto-configuration:**
 - Care was taken to make scripts portable
 - Windows users will need WSL and bash